Can You Have Lemon Juice on the Carnivore Diet?

 As an Amazon Associate we earn from qualifying purchases made on our website.
 If you make a purchase through links from this website, we may get a small share of the sale from Amazon and other similar affiliate programs.
 You can read our complete legal information for more details.
 By using this site, you agree the information contained here is for informational purposes only.
 For specific medical questions, consult your doctor.
 NO information on this site should be used to diagnose, treat, prevent or cure any disease or condition.

-- Is lemon the perfect fruit to add to a carnivore aka zero-carb diet?
+- Is a lemon the perfect fruit to add to a carnivore, aka zero-carb diet?

-- Were our ancient ancestors 100% carnivore all year round?
+- Were our ancient ancestors 100% carnivores all year round?

 Probably not.